 Cliff jumpers at Seitan Limania.

 Crete is a big island.
 Make sure to select the airport or port closest to where you’ll be starting and ending your trip.
 Certain are routes limited or non-existent depending on the port or airport, so make sure the route you want exists.
-There are five passenger ports (Heraklion, Chania, Sitia, Rethymno and Agios Nikolaos) and three airports on Crete (Heraklion, Chania and Thessaloniki).
+There are five passenger ports (Heraklion, Chania, Sitia, Rethymno and Agios Nikolaos) and three airports (Heraklion, Chania and Thessaloniki) on Crete.
 Flight time from Athens to Heraklion and Chania is approximately 45 minutes.
 The ferry connects Crete to several Cycladic islands including Santorini, Naxos, Paros and Mykonos.
 Ferry timetables and tickets are available on Ferry Hopper.